 Science isn’t always an inclusionary field for LGBTQ2S+ students and scientists.
 A US study found that LBFTQ2S+ students are more likely to drop out of STEAM studies at a university level than heterosexual students.
 And a 2019 UK study found that almost a third of LGBTQ2S+ physical scientists have considered quitting their jobs due to harassment, bullying or exclusionary behaviour by their colleagues.

-Science World is proud to be participating in Vancouver’s Pride Parade on Sunday, August 4.
+Science World is proud to celebrate Pride Month.
 As an inclusive place to work, we value diversity because it leads to better and happier employees.
 Diverse teams are better teams; they provide a wider range of perspectives that help improve performance.
 Diverse teams can create solutions that are more inclusive and benefit more people.

 A diverse and inclusive world means we all benefit from everyone’s creativity and input.
 Today, and every day, we stand with all LGBTQ2S+ people.